laanwj/qtsowrap/README.md

 ## Credits

 - This is based on [dynload-wrapper](https://github.com/hpvb/dynload-wrapper) by Hein-Pieter van Braam <hp@tmm.cx> et al, which is also used by the Godot game engine.
+This project made the following changes:

+  - Parse multiple includes consecutively instead of one at a time: this allows for implicit dependencies between headers, e.g. headers that assume some other header to already have been included by the referencing code.
+  - Handle exported variables.
+This is necessary for xcb's `xcb_randr_id` and such.